kagiko/vaultwarden-wiki/Backing-up-your-vault.md

 If you want to copy your backup data to cloud storage, [Rclone](https://rclone.org/) is a useful tool for interfacing with various cloud storage systems.

-### The `attachments` folder
+### The `attachments` dir

 _**Backup required.**_

 Attachments are the only important data not stored in database tables, mainly because they can be arbitrarily large, and SQL databases generally aren't designed to handle large blobs efficiently.
+This directory won't be present if no [attachments](https://bitwarden.com/help/article/attachments/) have been created.

 ### The `rsa_key*` files